anasvag575/VLSI/README.md

 In exercise 2 we designed a 4-bit NOR ROM which stores 8 words:
 - Design the 1-bit cells in MAGIC
-- Design using the previous cells the ROM
+- Design using the previous cells, the full ROM
 - Simulate it using Ngpsice